sebastienbarre/ragamints/README.md

 $ export RAGAMINTS_FLICKR_API_KEY=[FLICKR API KEY]
 $ export RAGAMINTS_FLICKR_API_SECRET=[FLICKR API SECRET]
 ```
-2. setting the corresponding options in the default `.ragamints.json` configuration file in your `HOME` directory, or any other configuration file of your choosing using the `--config` option.
+2. setting the corresponding options in the default `.ragamintsrc` configuration file in your `HOME` directory, or any other configuration file of your choosing using the `--config` option.
 ```json
 {
   "flickr-api-key": [FLICKR API KEY],